How do professional photographers and editors edit their photos?

 While some some photographers and editors prefer the feel and ergonomics of using a pen tablet like the Intuos, others want to edit directly on the screen.
 The Wacom One is the perfect choice for the photographer who wants to try out a pen display but isn’t ready to commit to a larger, more powerful device.
 Considered the “entry level” Wacom pen display, Wacom One is reliable and adaptable but is a much more affordable choice.
 That’s why Wacom One is the best display tablet choice for beginning photographers and photo editors.

-Available in small and medium sizes, and compatible with virtually all your favorite creative software programs, Wacom One is a beginner’s best friend.
+Available in a perfect 13″ display size, and compatible with virtually all your favorite creative software programs, Wacom One is a beginner’s best friend.
 The pressure sensitive, battery-free pen is easy to control and makes the transition of moving from drawing on paper to a pen display smooth and comfortable.
 And at under $400, its price simply cannot be beat.

 Wacom One is similar in form factor to an iPad or Surface tablet, but because it’s a display input for your PC, it’s less portable.
 It makes up for this, however, because you can use the full-featured versions of Adobe Photoshop or whichever editing program yo use, and you have the full power of your PC for intensive editing.

 Its durable construction, 1920 x 1080 screen resolution, and textured screen feel make it perfect for beginners.
 And as you hone your photo editing skills, you can work your way up to purchasing a fancier and more expensive device — like a Wacom Cintiq.